 Have you ever paused to question, “Just how am I supposed to lengthen both side bodies in Extended Triangle, Half Moon and Extended Side Angle?
 And what side body muscles do we “engage”, “activate” and “strengthen” in postures like Side Plank and its many variations?

-In this article let us dive deep into the layers of our human body and support what we are feeling in our side body stretching and strengthening postures with our ever evolving anatomical knowledge.
+In this article let us dive deeply into the layers of our human body and support what we are feeling in our side body stretching and strengthening postures with our ever-evolving anatomical knowledge.

 Transitioning out of the sagittal plane

 Most of us live a good portion of our waking lives in the sagittal plane of movement which is flexion and extension.
 Sitting at a desk, driving a car or a bike, eating at tables, watching TV on couches, running, hiking, rowing, and even checking our smartphones – all of these activities take place in flexion (forward bending out of a neutral standing position).